Printer Friendly Version

 Length of Approval:

-Hepatitis C associated thrombocytopenia: Up to 12 weeks (length of approval will not exceed antiviral treatment)
+Thrombocytopenia associated with chronic hepatitis C: Up to 6 months (length of approval will not exceed duration of antiviral therapy)

 Aplastic anemia: 4 months